ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 ![Date](https://user-images.githubusercontent.com/63847501/183455053-80332e28-f08b-4b79-9490-0159728e8c06.PNG)

 Now the data will load to the map where: 1) the first ArcticDEM scene in the collection will load and 2) the detected iceberg binary image will overlay so the data can be visuaised.
-Hit the export buttom in the bottom right of the GUI to promopt a task.
+Hit the export buttom in the bottom right of the GUI to prompt a task.

 ![binary](https://user-images.githubusercontent.com/63847501/183455527-d95bec9d-6555-49a9-b92b-dd4b637abd09.PNG)